understanding-the-connected-home/book/home_and_data.md

 # Home and data

-_If we live inside a computer, how do we handle and maintain our data?_
+_If we live inside a computer, how do we handle and maintain our data?
+How does data change the way we live in a house or move in and out?_

 ## WRITTEN by peter
 ## PROOFED?